 Scientists created elements 93 through 118 in a laboratory.
 These artificial elements don’t exist naturally and haven’t survived longer than several milliseconds at a time.
 The atomic weight of these elements is based on the element that survived longest when it was created, and can change based on future research.

 Elements are grouped into columns based on their chemical properties.
-Each column is labeled with a Roman numeral, or in modern tables, with an Arabic numeral.
+A Roman numeral, or in modern tables, an Arabic numeral, designates each column.
 This is the number of electrons an element has in its outer shell, which are known as valence electrons.

 Valence electrons are the number of electrons an element has available to bond with other elements to make molecules.

-Each element’s nucleus is surrounded by a shell which can only hold a certain number of electrons.
+Surrounding each element’s nucleus is a shell which can only hold a certain number of electrons.
 Elements in the periodic table are broken out into rows based on the number of shells they have.

 Neon is in the second row, or period, which means it has two shells.
 The first shell can only hold two electrons, while the second shell can hold up to eight electrons, for a total of 10.